The Benefits of Rabi al-Awwal | Muslim Hands UK

 On Monday 12th Rabi al-Awwal, in the eleventh year of Islam, the Prophet (saw) passed away.

-A day or two before his death, he had gone into the Masjid and told the people from the pulpit, ‘There is a slave amongst the slaves of God to whom God has offered the choice between this world and that which is with Him, and the slave has chosen that which is with God’.
+A day or two before his death, he had gone into the Masjid and told the people from the pulpit, ‘There is a slave amongst the slaves of God to whom God has offered the choice between this world and that which is with Him, and the slave has chosen that which is with God.’
 He had been ill for a few days, and his family and closest friends knew that it would soon be time for him to go back to Allah.

 Nevertheless, it was still a great shock to the Muslims when he died, so much so that some of them refused to believe that he had passed away.
 Just a few hours before his death, he had gone into the Masjid and watched the people praying, and Anas (ra) later said, ‘I never saw the Prophet’s face more beautiful than it was at that hour’.
 It seemed impossible that he (saw) should have left them, and even Umar (ra), one of his closest Companions, was adamant that it was a lie.

-‘O people!
+Abu Bakr (ra), however, reminded the people that the Prophet (saw) was only a human Messenger, and he was not immortal, ‘O people!
 If it was Muhammad whom you worshipped, then know that he is dead.
-But if it is Allah whom you worshipped, then know that He does not die’.
+But if it is Allah whom you worshipped, then know that He does not die.’

 It was as if the people had not known of the revelation of this verse until Abu Bakr recited it that day.
 They took it from him, and it was on all their tongues.
 Umar (ra) said afterwards, ‘When I heard Abu Bakr recite that verse, I was so astounded that I fell to the ground.
-My legs would no longer carry me, and I knew that Allah's Messenger had died’.
+My legs would no longer carry me, and I knew that Allah’s Messenger had died.’

 Allah had presented the Prophet (saw) with the choice to live a little longer or to return to Him.
 Allah’s Beloved chose to return to him.
 The grief and sorrow felt by the Muslims was immense, in Madinah in particular.
 They were grieving not just for the Prophet (saw), whom they loved more than anyone else, but for the end of Revelation:.

-‘I don’t weep for him’, said Umm Ayman, who had been like a mother to the Prophet (saw).
+‘I don’t weep for him,’ said Umm Ayman, who had been like a mother to the Prophet (saw).
 ‘Don’t I know that he has gone to something which is better for him than this world?
-But I weep for the tidings of Heaven which have been cut off from us’.
+But I weep for the tidings of Heaven which have been cut off from us.’

 Since the Prophet Muhammad (saw) is beloved to all Muslims, it is natural for us to mourn the Prophet’s (saw) death, and to feel great sadness at his loss.
 With that in mind, here is one final lesson we can draw from the month of Rabi al-Awwal.